 In February 2018, our Board of Directors approved a share repurchase program authorizing total repurchases of up to \$200 million of AerCap ordinary shares through June 30, 2018.
-As of April 26, 2018, the dollar amount remaining under this share repurchase program was \$29.7 million.
+We completed this share repurchase program on May 14, 2018.

 In April 2018, our Board of Directors approved a share repurchase program authorizing total repurchases of up to \$200 million of AerCap ordinary shares through September 30, 2018.
+As of July 25, 2018, the dollar amount remaining under this share repurchase program was \$143.5 million.